liesel-devs/liesel/.github/README.md

 Please run

 1.  `pre-commit run -a` before committing your work,
-2.  sure the tests don’t fail with `pytest --run-mcmc`, and
+2.  make sure the tests don’t fail with `pytest --run-mcmc`, and
-3.  make sure the examples in your docstrings are up-to-date with `pytest --doctest-modules liesel`
+3.  make sure the examples in your docstrings are up-to-date with `pytest --doctest-modules liesel`.

 ## Acknowledgements